digital-raven/raven/docs/user-guide.md

 is just a damn nice and simple VPN.

 ## Common tasks
-This section details how to perform common tasks with Raven's applications.
+This section details how to perform common tasks with Raven.

 ### Installing new software
 A huge strength of NixOS is because each application has its runtime isolated